Suriya-Haidari/expense-item/README.md

 # expense-item
-it is a add aexpense item project
+it is an add aexpense item project